 For North American Bixbys, there exists a lineage book written by Willard Goldthwaite Bixby in 1914, which documents all the descendants he could find of Joseph Bixby, who came to Massachusetts in 1638 from England.
 Most of us from the U.S. and Canada will probably find we connect to that lineage book.
 How accurate is the book?
 Who knows?

 Since it was published over 100 years ago, in order to connect to someone in the book, you have to track your immediate Bixby genealogy back four or five generations.
 When you search the book for your ancestor, keep in mind that if they were living in 1914, or in the few years before that while he was writing the book, there might not be a huge write up in the book about them.
-They might be someone he heard about or someone who contributed some information, but it's a bit premature to write a big biography for someone just starting out in life, for instance.
 My great-grandfather Benjamin Bigsby exists in the book in a footnote, where he is listed as a source for a piece of information on that page.

 Willard Bixby used a generational numbering system I am calling the Bixby ID number.
 For those of us who descend from Joseph Bixby, I'd appreciate it if you could determine your own Bixby ID number, using the system in the book.
 I haven't figured out how that's going to be useful, but I just know it will be at some point.
 He explains it in the early pages of the book, but here's my explanation: